How to make cool and weird art toys

 How were Wakos born?
 The Story of WAKO.webo

-The story behind WAKO.webo, the first level of evolution in the WAKO mythology.
+How to make cool art toys?
+Here is the story behind WAKO.webo, the first level of evolution in the WAKO mythology, my first venture in the art toy universe.
 How WAKOS are born, how do they evolve, how to make art toys an what are the influences behind the character.

 A fast food Art Toy

 “I want to make a toy to offer Bembos,” I said to my partner Alonso S. Gastelumendi at 4D2 Studio.
 “McDonald’s and Burger King include characters from Pixar and Disney with their happy boxes.
 At our most recognized national burger fast-food chain, some crappy toys”